minhduc-phung/4IF-PR/README.md

 - Broadcast chat: A client can send a message to all the clients connected to the server.
 Any offline clients connecting to the server will immediately see the messages sent in the broadcast chat.
 - Private chat: The client can send direct messages to another client.
 - Group chat: The clients can make a group chat and send messages to the group.
 - History of conversations: the messages are persisted and are loaded whenever the server starts.
 The clients connectting to the server can also see any messages which were sent to them when they were offline.
+(Group chat history is not implemented)

 ## 3. How to compile and execute the programs
 To compile the program, go to the project folder on the command prompt and type `make`.
 Two executable files should be generated, one for the server and one for the client.